YWHo/react-with-msw/README.md

 1. Scaffolding a new project with the command: `npm create vite@latest react-with-msw`
 2. cd into 'react-with-msw' directory
 3. run `npm install`
+4. then run `npm install msw --save-dev`
-4. Install 'msw' to 'public' directory: `npx msw init ./public`\
+5. Install 'msw' to 'public' directory: `npx msw init ./public`\
  (Select 'Yes' on the question of `Do you wish to save "public" as the worker directory?
 (Y/n)`)

 ------